 Center Parcs operates five holiday villages in England.
-Any significant business interruption at any of its villages, such as the closure of all five holiday villages from 20 March 2020 to 13 July 2020 as a result of the COVID-19 pandemic, may have a material adverse effect on Center Parcs' financial condition and results of operations.
+Any significant business interruption at any of its villages, such as the closure of all five holiday villages from 20 March 2020 to 13 July 2020, 5 November 2020 to 4 December 2020 and 21 December 2020 to 12 April 2021 as well as localised closures as a result of the tier restrictions, such as the closure of Sherwood Village from 30 October 2020 and the closure of Woburn Village from 18 December 2020 as a result of the COVID-19 pandemic, may have a material adverse effect on Center Parcs' financial condition and results of operations.
 Although Center Parcs has risk management arrangements, including business continuity plans, in place, such risk management arrangements, or any insurance may not adequately protect Center Parcs from significant interruption of business at any one or more of the villages.
 In addition, Center Parcs may not be able to obtain planning permission or planning consent to rebuild properties if destroyed, regardless of the availability of insurance proceeds.
 A significant interruption or event could be created by any number of internal or external factors, including fire (as occurred at the Elveden village in 2002, resulting in a 15-month closure), extreme weather conditions, accidents, loss of utilities or other interruptions, such as the COVID-19 pandemic.
 See "-The COVID-19 pandemic has negatively affected and may continue to negatively affect Center Parcs' business, financial condition and results of operations."
 Due to the full service, self-contained nature of its villages, Center Parcs maintains significant infrastructure, including water supply, electricity and waste water treatment, and any failure to adequately develop and maintain these facilities could also result in a significant business interruption.
 Such interruptions and events may have a material adverse effect on Center Parcs' business, financial condition and results of operations.